turbot/steampipe-plugin-pagerduty/docs/tables/pagerduty_vendor.md

 # Table: pagerduty_vendor

-A PagerDuty vendor represents a specific type of integration, i.e. AWS Cloudwatch, Splunk, Datadog etc.
+A PagerDuty vendor represents a specific type of integration, e.g., AWS Cloudwatch, Splunk, Datadog.

-**Note:**It is recommended that queries to this table should include (usually in the `where` clause) at least one of these columns: `name` or `id`.
+**Note:** It is recommended that queries specify `name` or `id` in order to limit results and produce faster queries.

 ## Examples